SkydivingAngel/ninject-webapi-2-and-mvc5/README.md

 4. Install Nuget Package: **Ninject.MVC5**, **this package is required for MVC** not for Web Api.
 5. Create a class in **App_Start** named **NinjectWebCommon.cs**

+		using Microsoft.Web.Infrastructure.DynamicModuleHelper;
+		using Ninject;
+		using Ninject.Web.Common;
+		using Ninject.Web.Common.WebHost;
+		using System;
+		using System.Web;

         [assembly: WebActivatorEx.PreApplicationStartMethod(typeof(NinjectWebCommon), "Start")]
         [assembly: WebActivatorEx.ApplicationShutdownMethodAttribute(typeof(NinjectWebCommon), "Stop")]